AcademySoftwareFoundation/opencue.io/content/contributing/opencue/Getting started/getting-started-windows.md

    repository.

-1. For the project interpreter, if you are working on other Python projects, we recommend seting up a virtual environment.
+1. For the project interpreter, if you are working on other Python projects, we recommend setting up a virtual environment.
 Alternatively, you can leave the project interpreter set to the default Python interpreter.

 1. PyCharm should prompt you to install ‘Package requirements’.
 If not,